2025–26 UEFA Europa League: League phase

 The league phase draw for the 2025–26 UEFA Europa League took place on 29 August 2025.
 The 36 teams were divided into four pots of nine teams each, based on their UEFA club coefficient.

 The draw ceremony was held along with the league phase draw for the 2025–26 UEFA Conference League, as a change from the previous season.
 When the 36 teams were manually drawn one at a time, the draw was entirely computer generated with all 36 teams' opponents and home/away locations drawn at once, but revealed pot by pot.
-Each team will face two opponents from each of the four pots, one at home and one away.
-Teams cannot face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.
+Each team faced two opponents from each of the four pots, one at home and one away.
+Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.

 Aston Villa, Bologna, Brann, Go Ahead Eagles and Nottingham Forest made their debut appearances since the introduction of the group stage (although Aston Villa and Brann had previously appeared in the UEFA Cup group stage).
 Go Ahead Eagles and Nottingham Forest made their debut appearances in a major UEFA competition group or league phase.

-A total of 23 national associations was represented in the league phase.
+A total of 23 national associations were represented in the league phase.